vindar/tgx/tools/cli_tools/README.md

   to the generated mesh by default.
 - For new projects, start with default Mesh3Dv2 options, then inspect the output with `tgx_info_cli.py` or `tgx_info.py` before tuning parameters.
+- For embedded projects, the usual first CLI choice is `--compact --compact-compression 0`.
+Use the classic default mode when runtime culling efficiency is more important than static memory size.

 ## tgx_font_cli.py